Congleton Dental Centre is open for both routine and urgent appointments, and can perform the full range of dental treatments.

 The practice has several measures in place to ensure the safety of our patients and staff.

-- The front door of the practice will be closed.
-There is limited waiting space available inside the practice due to the need for social distancing, so you may be asked to wait outside the building initially.
+- There is limited waiting space available inside the practice due to the need for social distancing, so you may be asked to wait outside the building initially.

 - Face coverings must be worn inside the practice.